 I really do not see why Weiner could have approached the issue of race from a perspective not shown before - an African-American character that also happened to be an advertising executive.
 Most people do not realize this, but African-Americans began being employed by advertising agencies as far back as the mid or late 1950s . . . and not as service employees.
 Weiner had plenty of opportunity to approach this topic in the past two to three seasons.
 There is no need for him to wait until the series is set in the late 1960s.

-I thought he would also deal with gay issues with the character of Sal Romano.
-But in the end, Weiner backed away from that, as well.
-Some claim that Sal's story had ran its course.
+I also thought Weiner would deal with gay issues with the character of Sal Romano over the series.
+In the end, Weiner backed away from that subject, as well.
+Some claim that Sal's story had simply ran its course.
 I disagree.
 Weiner had plenty of opportunity to continue Sal's story.
 He had barely touched upon the issue of Sal's marriage to Kitty, before he had Sal's character removed from the series in the Season 3 episode, (3.09) "Wee Small Hours".
 I found this decision to get rid of Sal very disappointing.

 I suspect that like Whedon, Weiner will eventually approach the topic of race . . . but at the last minute.
 Hopefully, there will be a television series or movie that will be brave enough to give equal time to the topic of gender, race and gay issues.